Enspire-Tech/openapi-connectors/src/main/resources/ARTIFACT_README.md

 # OpenAPI Connectors
-There are branded connectors built for the Boomi platform with the Boomi OpenAPI SDK.
+These are branded connectors built for the Boomi platform with the Boomi OpenAPI SDK.
 You can find each connector's artifacts in their subdirectory.
 See below for outstanding issues.
 * [PagerDuty](#pagerduty)